Is City Working to Bring Main Event Entertainment to El Paso?

-A possible hint of the city's desire to make some kind of tax incentive deal with MEE was revealed during a discussion regarding reworking of the Great Wolf Lodge agreement at Monday's City Council work session.
+A possible hint of the city's desire to make some kind of tax incentive deal with MEE was revealed during a discussion regarding reworking of the Great Wolf Lodge agreement at a recent City Council work session.

 A PowerPoint presentation included a slide titled "Transforming El Paso Into a Destination Location" that featured a photo of Main Event alongside photos of Topgolf, the ballpark, and other city locations.
 Main Event was the only one featured not currently in El Paso

 One of the local TV news stations reached out to Laura Cruz-Acosta, Communications Director with the city, to find out why Main Event was included.
 The TV station reported that Cruz-Acosta offered the following one sentence reply:

 Staff advised that they are very interested in expanding to El Paso, but have not yet solidified a potential location